 Why Do So Many Programmers Prefer Python?

-It’s also comparatively easier to debug Python programs.
+Compared to other languages, it's relatively easy to debug Python programs.
 If an interpreter discovers errors or bugs in Python, it raises an exception instead of causing a segmentation fault.
-There is a source-level debugger inherent in Python that enables inspection of local and global variables, evaluation of arbitrary expressions, setting breakpoints, and stepping through the code line one-at-a-time.
 This means that Python has introspective power, which enhances its appeal among programmers and developers.

 Another reason why Python is the go-to language for developers is that it works on several different platforms, from Windows to Mac to Linux.
 Additionally, its syntax is easy to learn since it’s similar to the English language.
 It also runs on an interpreter system, which means that codes written in Python can be executed right away after being written.
 This feature enables the prototyping to become quicker.